 Illinois Disaster Corps

-- Education Award at completion of service, of $3,047.50 to be applied towards future educational expenses or qualifying federal loan balances.
+- Segal AmeriCorps Education Award at completion of service, of $6,345 to be applied towards future educational expenses or qualifying federal loan balances.
 Those age 55 or older can transfer this award to a qualifying relative such as a child or grandchild.

-- Invaluable experience from a nationally and internationally respected organization for school, a future job or new career.
+- Invaluable experience from a nationally and internationally respected organization for school, a future job, or a new career.

 - Extensive training to springboard your career, or re-train for new opportunities in the emergency preparedness and management fields.

-- Successfully serve in the position, meeting both the required hours per week and the corresponding minimum requirement for a full, reduced full or half-time term.
+- Successfully serve in the position, meeting both the required hours per week and the corresponding minimum requirement for a half-time, 900-hour term.

 - Be a U.S. citizen or lawful permanent resident.

-- Must be 18 years of age at the start of date of service and must have completed a high school diploma or GED, college degree or comparable professional experience is highly preferred.
+- Must be 18 years of age at the start of date of service and must have completed a high school diploma or GED; a college degree or comparable professional experience is highly preferred.

-- Have a valid Driver's License & clean driving record.
+- Have a valid Driver's License and clean driving record.

 - Pass required criminal background checks.